conradkleinespel/rooster/README.md

 If Rooster does not work the way you expect it to, feel free to [open an issue](https://github.com/conradkleinespel/rooster/issues/new) and tell us about it.

+## Ideas

+- Add analytics tracking
+- Better error messages
+- Automatic error conversion with `std::convert::From` trait
+- Building a web frontend
+- Building a mobile app
+- Import from other password managers

 ## Contributors